weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 - identification keys
 - checklists (or catalogs)

 **Identification keys** guide us through the process of comparing all the species with each other.
 They simplify the process, as they use diagnostic characters to exclude large numbers of candidates early on.
 The blue *Ceutorhynchus* from the example above can be divided into species with teethed claws, and those with simple claws.
 Characters like this are incredibly useful but usually not visible in images, not even excellent macro photographs.
-This is one reason why entomologists have to collect and mount specimens.
+This is one reason why entomologists have to collect and mount specimens.\
+<a href="https://coleonet.de/coleo/texte/tychius_pal@en.htm" target="_blank" rel="noopener">Example: Key to the palearctic species of the genus Tychius</a>

-**Checklists** are often more recent than keys, as they are easier to update.
-Just as keys, checklists can have a primarily geographical ("The Beetles of Germany") or taxonomical ("Catalogue of Ceutorhynchinae of the World").
-Ideally, a key should be compared with a checklist to ensure it is not missing important species (recent introductions of new species into an area, newly described species).
+**Checklists** are lists of species.
+Most importantly they contain information on synonymy between names, but also on distribution and sometimes additional information, such as host plants or images.
+Checklists are often more recent than keys, as they are easier to update, and sometimes they are maintained as online databases.
+Just as keys, checklists can have a primarily geographical ("The Beetles of Germany") or taxonomical ("Catalogue of Ceutorhynchinae of the World") focus.
+Ideally, a key should be compared with a checklist to ensure it is not missing important species (recent introductions of new species into an area, newly described species).\
+<a href="http://sea-entomologia.org/MeSEA14_2023.pdf" target="_blank" rel="noopener">Example: Cooperative Catalogue of Palearctic Coleoptera Curculionoidea, Second Edition</a>

+The sheer number of described insect species presents a significant challenge in entomology.
+To date, there is not even a list containing every weevil species.
+Keys and checklists organize and condense the available knowledge to make it accessible.
+You could think of them as an index of biodiversity.\
+Be aware that online databases such as <a href="https://www.gbif.org/" target="_blank" rel="noopener">GBIF</a> are extremely useful and I encourage everyone to use them, but they are less reliable than a good (!) checklist.
+Authors of checklists have often made significant efforts to verify information, such as examining collections to ensure that specimens are correctly identified.

 ## Species identifications are hypotheses